 Source: https://www.sciencenews.org/article/ancient-climate-shifts-may-have-sparked-human-ingenuity-and-networking

-Africa, for nearly 20 years.
-Glass shards from Mount Toba were discovered at
+The research team has been excavating caves at Pinnacle Point, South Africa, for nearly 20 years.
+Glass shards from Mount Toba were discovered at the PP5-6 location.
+Erich Fisher

 Humans thrived in South Africa through the Toba super-volcanic eruption ~ 74,000 years ago